 Natural Tick Repellents

 Most natural tick repellents are made with essential oils, a non-toxic alternative to synthetic insecticides and repellents that can cause skin irritation, dizziness, and disorientation when applied incorrectly.
-You can make your own natural solutions, or buy them readymade online or in many health stores.
+You can make your own natural solutions or buy them readymade online or in many health stores.
 Here are some chemical-free options for both homemade and store-bought blends you can feel good about:

-Oil of Lemon Eucalyptus.
 Some research suggests that a 30% lemon eucalyptus oil preparation can be as effective as DEET in preventing both mosquito and tick bites.
 To make your own, mix together 30 drops of oil of lemon eucalyptus with 4 ounces of witch hazel (you can also use apple cider vinegar or vodka).
 Some people also add a teaspoon of vanilla, which may further repel ticks.

 Murphy’s Naturals Lemon Eucalyptus Oil Insect Repellent: Made with Citriodiol, a clinically proven 30% lemon eucalyptus oil preparation, it should be applied several times a day when spending time outdoors.
 Citriodiol is the only plant-based ingredient recommended by the CDC for repelling insects.